Lucretia/ES110/README.md

 * The power input is centre positive.

+* I need to double check the KKB-034 schematics again as I'm not sure I have them correct.

 ### KEP-692

 This is the motherboard to the whole piano.
 The two connectors we are interested in are CN11 (bottom left) and CN7 (Bottom right).